This post discusses some of the more common reasons for why your app might encounter networking problems during App Review.

 The Networking Overview says:

-Note that, unlike DNS64/NAT64 workflows deployed by service providers, [the Internet Sharing-based test network] always generates synthesized IPv6 addresses.
-Therefore, it does not [connections] to IPv6-only servers outside of your local network.
+Note that, unlike DNS64/NAT64 workflows deployed by service providers, [MacNAT64] always generates synthesized IPv6 addresses.
+Therefore, it does not [support IPv6 connections] to IPv6-only servers outside of your local network

 IPv6 DNS Problems